Install and run the Hermes self-improving AI agent on DGX Spark.

 If systemctl status or systemctl --user status shows active (running) and logs are not repeating connection errors to Telegram, the service side is in good shape.
 If logs show TLS timeouts or “connection refused” to Telegram hosts, re-run the outbound HTTPS check at the top of this page.

 You configured an initial model during the Hermes install.
-To switch to a different one later, pull the new model with Ollama and then re-point Hermes at the same local endpoint.
+To switch to a different one later, restart vLLM serving the new model handle, then re-point Hermes at the same local endpoint.

 Launch the Hermes model picker: